Projects

 Project Description

-- Establish vegetation on 25 acres of upland slopes to prevent sheet erosion
+- Establish vegetation on 25 acres of upland slopes to prevent sheet erosion.

-Major 2022 Upper Oregon Creek project accomplishments include:
+Major project accomplishments include:

 - Approximately 600 ft of straightened and incised channel filled in and re-established to reconnect 11 aces of floodplain (“Stage 0” component).